Wondering what was the first

 - Cinematic Techniques: Using panels like camera shots to create drama, action, and emotional impact.

-- Genre Diversification: Creating works across nearly every genre, including sci-fi (Astro Boy), fantasy (Princess Knight), and serious drama (Black Jack).
+Manga ” Format: Developing long-form narratives that allowed for epic plots and deep character development. - Genre Diversification: Creating works across nearly every genre, including sci-fi (Astro Boy), fantasy (Princess Knight), and serious drama (Black Jack).

-- Iconic Art Style: Popularizing the large, expressive eyes that have become a hallmark of manga and anime, which he used to better convey emotion.
+- Iconic Art Style: Popularizing the large, expressive eyes that have become a hallmark of

-With a staggering lifetime output of over 700 volumes, Osamu Tezuka almost single-handedly transformed manga from a simple comic strip into the dominant force in Japanese popular culture.
+With a staggering lifetime output of over 700 volumes, Osamu Tezuka almost single-handedly transformed

 FAQs About what was the first manga

-What is the difference between ancient scrolls like Chōjū-giga and modern manga?
+What is the difference between ancient scrolls like Chōjū-giga and modern manga ?

 The primary difference is the format and intended audience.
 Ancient scrolls (emakimono) like the Chōjū-giga were single, continuous artworks for limited viewing, telling stories through sequential images.
-Modern manga, starting with Kitazawa Rakuten, uses a mass-produced format of panels, pages, and recurring characters influenced by Western comics.
+Modern

-So is Astro Boy (1952) the first manga?
+So is Astro Boy (1952) the first manga ?

 What does the word “manga” actually mean?